1. What is a Landing Page?

 3. Final note

-Your landing page is where users will land after they've clicked on your ad.
-From now on, it’s your choice on how you decide to convert those visits into leads and paying customers, but at least now you know a few do’s and dont's to get you started.
+Your landing page is where users will land after they've clicked on your ad so it makes sense you should focus on your webpage design.
+From now on, it’s your choice on how you decide to optimize your landing page and convert those visits into leads and paying customers, but at least now you know a few do’s and dont's to get you started in Figma.

-Make sure that you convey your message clearly, you have a well-structured and clean layout, and I would recommend just having one Call to Action to guide your visitors to take that one action.
+Make sure that you convey your message clearly, you have a well-structured and clean layout, you use search engine optimization techniques and I would recommend just having one Call to Action to guide your visitors to take that one action.